kukichocollis/dle/x-Chat-GPT/Deep Learning Lecture Schedule.md

 ***

 **Human:**
-I am goint to take an introductory course to deep learnig using image data.
+I am goin to take an introductory course to deep learnig using image data.
 Could you make a table of contents for one semester of 16 weeks.

 ***